chef-boneyard/chef-web-docs-2016/step_ctl_chef_client/step_ctl_chef_client_start_chef_run_manual.rst

 ..
 This is an included how-to.

 ..
-To start a |chef| run manually, enter something like:
+To start a |chef client| run manually, enter something like:

 .. code-block:: bash